Jprl97/Cloud-Computing-Assignment/README.md

 •	Recommendations, including:
    My recomendations, based in what I know about that place, which I am one of in charge there, so I am basically doing amost everything, either counting the money, or ordering deliveries and many other things that is part of my job is:
     Specifically about Cloud computing, I can say about the way that we archive the statement from each day.
 Of course we have a accountant, whose takes all the document, invoices, everything. however, in the end of each day, after counting the money, we need to send the statement by WhatsApp to the owner.
-My point is, if
+My point is, we could have a cloud computing system that we could just upload all information each day, with not only the money sheet, but also if all the deliveries company invoices that we use.

+    To conclude my report, I will say that a cloud system would be a great solution for the restaurant to make easy to gather all information that is useful to check the finances from the shop.